astrojarkko/PWP-Summer2020-JL/README.md

     flask init-db
     flask testgen

-After this the API can be with the command:
+After this the API can be run with the command:

     flask run

-### Accessing API with client
+## Accessing API with client

 After flask server is running, the API client can be accessed by pointing your favourite web browser to the address:

     http://localhost:5000/login/

 The API client is rather rudimentary, but shows functionality of all the main features of the API.
+Follow the instructions on screen.
-The API client follows much of the same interface and code design as the examples given in the course exercise 4.
+The API client has pretty much same interface and code design as in the example client given in the course exercise 4.

-### Running tests
+## Running tests

-For testing pytest is used, and can be installed with the commands:
+For testing pytest is used, and can be installed to the virtual environment with the commands:

-    pip3 install pytest
+    pip install pytest
-    pip3 install pytest-cov
+    pip install pytest-cov

-Run the test with:
+The tests can then be run with:

     pytest -W ignore::DeprecationWarning